yuchen-x/MacDeepMARL/README.md

   ```
 ## Decentralized Learning for Decentralized Execution

-The first framework presented in this paper extends [Dec-HDRQN](https://arxiv.org/pdf/1703.06182.pdf) with Double Q-learning to learn decentralized macro-action-value function by proposing a **Macro-Action Concurrent Experience Replay Trajectories (Mac-CERTs)** to maintain macro-action-observation transitions for training.
+The first framework presented in this paper extends [Dec-HDRQN](https://arxiv.org/pdf/1703.06182.pdf) with Double Q-learning to learn the decentralized macro-action-value function for each agent by proposing a **Macro-Action Concurrent Experience Replay Trajectories (Mac-CERTs)** to maintain macro-action-observation transitions for training.

 Visualization of Mac-CERTs: